-- Add the oats, cinnamon, and baking powder to a bowl and mix well.
+- Add the oats, cinnamon, and baking powder, baking soda and salt to a bowl and mix well.

-- Add in all remaining ingredients and combine.
+- Add in all remaining ingredients and stir together.

-- While the oats are baking, prepare the cinnamon sugar glaze by adding the cinnamon, coconut oil, and coconut sugar to a pan and heating over low heat.
+- While the oats are baking, prepare the cinnamon sugar glaze by adding the cinnamon, coconut oil, 1 tbsp of water and sugar to a pan and heating over low heat.

-- Let cool, then top with cinnamon sugar and melted coconut butter or yogurt for a glaze.
+- Let the oats cool slightly,, then top with cinnamon sugar and melted coconut butter or yogurt for a glaze.